ritiksoni00/ritiksoni00/README.md

 ### Hey, Thanks To be here..
 Hope You will find something helpful in my Repos

-- 🔭 I’m currently working on WEB DEV And ML skills
+- 🔭 🌱 I’m currently working and learning on my WEB DEV and ML skills
-- 🌱 I’m currently learning ML
 - 👯 I’m looking to collaborate on ML project
 - 🤔 I’m looking for help with DSA and ML
 - 💬 I don't have anything to tell you!